-At June 30, 2023, the District reported a liability of \$3,384,773 for its proportionate share of the MPSERS net OPEB liability.
-The net OPEB liability was measured as of September 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation rolled forward from September 2021.
-The District's proportion of the net OPEB liability was determined by dividing each employer's statutorily required OPEB contributions to the System during the measurement period by the percent of OPEB contributions required from all applicable employers during the measurement period.
-At September 30, 2022, the District's proportion was 0.15980515%, which was a decrease from 0.16150910% at September 30, 2021.
+As of June 30, 2024, the District reported an asset of \$869,631 for its proportionate share of the MPSERS net OPEB asset.
+The net OPEB asset was measured as of September 30, 2023, and the total OPEB asset used to calculate the net OPEB liability was determined by an actuarial valuation rolled forward from September 2022.
+The District's proportion of the net OPEB asset was determined by dividing each employer's statutorily required OPEB contributions to the System during the measurement period by the percent of OPEB contributions required from all applicable employers during the measurement period.
+As of September 30, 2023 the District's proportion was 0.15372700% which was a decrease from 0.15980515% at September 30, 2022.